 Once the eVscope or the eQuinox is set up and the sky tracking is on, use the GoTo button to point your telescope on your desired celestial object.
 Gain (dB) and exposure time (ms) will have to be manually adjusted in order to view the moon or the planets.
 We recommend using the values below in your settings, which are found under the eVscope tab of the app:

 |Mars||5||5 - 30|

 |Saturn||5||10 - 30||25||100|

 Note: remember the moon and planets are so bright they cannot be observed using "enhanced vision" mode.

-Because of its brightness and proximity, a GoTo Moon may not center Earth’s natural satellite, our Moon, exactly in the eVscope's field of view.
+Because of its brightness and proximity, a GoTo Moon may not center Earth’s natural satellite, our Moon, exactly in the eVscope and eQuinox's field of view.
 Follow these simple steps if this occurs:

 - At the end of the GoTo Moon, open the live view settings and make sure Gain (dB) and Exposure Time (ms) are not set to "auto";

 Note: depending on the phase of the moon, the image you see may be very bright